About Solid Waste

 As we live our lives, leftovers build up.
 What doesn't go into the sewer system we call solid waste.
 Solid waste is divided into several categories based on what it is and how it is handled and regulated:

-• Municipal Solid Waste (MSW) - includes all the garbage, yard waste and recyclables that residents and businesses set out for collection or haul to a City Recycling and Disposal station.
+• Municipal Solid Waste (MSW) - includes all the garbage, yard waste and recyclables that residents and businesses set out for collection or haul to a City Transfer station.
 It includes some materials and items that need special handling, such as old refrigerators and tires.

 • Construction and Demolition Debris (C&D) - includes materials from construction and demolition activities such as wood, asphalt shingles, concrete, metal, rocks, brick, and drywall.